alyraffauf/aly.codes/content/about/index.md

 These days, I'm all-in on Nix [flakes](https://github.com/alyraffauf?tab=repositories&q=&type=&language=nix&sort=) and [NixOS](https://nixos.org/).
 I use Nix to develop, manage, and deploy everything from personal devices and servers to websites and even my Android phone.
 By day, I work in Search Engine Optimization, leveraging automated data analytics with AI tools to make you want to visit websites.
 By night, you'll find me fully immersed in either my homelab or counter intelligence for the [Xenofeminist](https://xenofeminism.org/manifesto/) slime horde.
 Whatever that means.

-I'm currently exploring new opportunities in cloud and DevOps and always enjoy connecting with like-minded tech and insutry folks.
+I'm currently exploring new opportunities in cloud and DevOps and always enjoy connecting with like-minded tech and industry folks.
 Feel free to drop me an email or find me on socials.
 Let's chat!

 -----------------------------------------------------------------------